kevinolega/callcentertrainingtips/_posts/2019-07-23-dont-apply.md

 ## Lifestyle Changes

-You will have to say no to your friends requests to meet up.
+You will have to say no to your friend's requests to meet up.

 You won’t be able to go out during the usual times or the times you are used to.